April 22, 2024

 Different approaches to database deployments

-The first step to understanding how Liquibase differs from Flyway is to learn about the different approaches to database deployments.
-Part of the reason for Liquibase’s superior offerings and capabilities is its embrace of artifact-based deployments, an innovative evolution of the migration-based approach.
-Before explaining this method of deployment and its benefits, let’s review the two most common approaches to deployments: state-based and migration-based.
+Part of the reason for Liquibase’s superior capabilities is its embrace of artifact-based deployments, an innovative evolution of the migration-based approach.
+Before explaining the artifact-based deployment method and its benefits, let’s review the two most common deployment approaches: state-based and migration-based.

 Migration-based deployments take a more granular and iterative approach by merging smaller updates with the database pipeline.
-A series of change scripts is created that outline the explicit, atomic steps needed to bring the database into its updated, intended state.
+A series of change scripts are created that outline the explicit, atomic steps needed to bring the database into its updated, intended state.
 Instead of a single, complex change directive derived from a diff comparison, migration-based deployments make changes one by one in a specific order.

 The downsides of state-based deployments